sungnga/practice/typescript/redux-ts/README.md

 ### Refactoring our actions and action types into separate files
 - Move the actions (with action interfaces) and action types (ActionType enum) into its separate files
 - Then import them into the repositoriesReducer.ts file

+### Adding action creators
+- The action creator, searchRepositories(), will make a request to the NPM API with the provided search term.
+It does this by dispatching a SEARCH_REPOSITORIES action
+- Use the axios library to make the request
+- Add the request logic in a try/catch block
+- Catch the error by dispatching the SEARCH_REPOSITORIES_ERROR action type
+- Apply typings to dispatch function to make sure that we're dispatching the correct type of action in all of the different action creator.
+The possible actions that can be dispatched are found in the type Action (in actions folder)